Skip to main content

 Langdon Street

 Langdon Street Historic DistrictThe Langdon Street historic district is a rich tapestry of architecture and history.
-It began as a spacious residential neighborhood for some of Madison's most prominent nineteenth century families.
-It emerged in the twentieth century as the university student enclave it is today.
-The district's historic buildings reflect the many changes in the neighborhood as it grew and developmed over the last 150 years.
-In 1986, the Langdon Street historic district was listed in the National Register of Historic Places, a recognition of the contribution this neighorhood makes to Madison's historical and architectural resources.
+It was first a spacious neighborhood for Madison's most prominent 19th-century families.
+In the 20th-century it evolved into the university student enclave it is today.
+The buildings reflect the changes as it grew and developed over the last 150 years.
+In 1986, the Langdon Street historic district was listed in the National Register.
+This is a recognition of the historical and architectural resources in this neighborhood.

 Mansion Hill